mirror/dd-wrt/src/router/python/Doc/library/http.server.rst

    .. attribute:: error_message_format

-      Specifies a format string for building an error response to the client.
-It uses parenthesized, keyed format specifiers, so the format operand must be a dictionary.
-The *code* key should be an integer, specifying the numeric HTTP error code value. *message* should be a string containing a (detailed) error message of what occurred, and *explain* should be an explanation of the error code number.
-Default *message* and *explain* values can found in the :attr:`responses` class variable.
+      Specifies a format string that should be used by :meth:`send_error` method for building an error response to the client.
+The string is filled by default with variables from :attr:`responses` based on the status code that passed to :meth:`send_error`.

    .. attribute:: error_content_type